turboapps/docs/src/studio/working-with-turbo-studio/import-configuration.md

 - **MyApp,MyApp_UserConfig**: Layers the base image with user extensions.
 Equivalent to publishing the App-V package with a dynamic user configuration.
 - **MyApp,MyApp_DeploymentConfig_Machine,app_DeploymentConfig_User**: Layers the base image with machine extensions.
 Equivalent to publishing the App-V package with a dynamic deployment configuration.
 - **MyApp,MyApp_DeploymentConfig_Machine,app_UserConfig**: Layers the base image with user and machine extensions.
 Equivalent to publishing the App-V package with a dynamic user configuration and a dynamic deployment configuration.

-For more information on deploying applications with Turbo, see [Deploying to a Desktop](/deploying/studio/studio-builds).

 #### App-V Import Known Issues